bkager/Tiny-node-cookbook/informational-node-vs-browser.md

 Link to next recipe or section

 [^1]: Interfaces and APIs are not exactly the same thing.
 In this case, the big-C Console API and the small-c console object/interface are effectively identical, but an API will often have more than one interface in it.
-More on the topic in this section **XXX ADD LINK XXX**.
+More on the topic in this section [APIs and Interfaces](https://github.com/bkager/Tiny-node-cookbook/blob/main/informational-APIs-and-Interfaces.md).